angerbjorn/intersection/README.md

 Multiple intersections are detected in the above example, the VPN link is perhaps intensional, whereas the 10.0/16 may not be.

 ### Prepend to location data
-The zoomed-out perspective is often missing in location data, for example a location may be 'Temuco branch office' or 'Main office 2nd floor', but witout reference to what country or city.
+The zoomed-out perspective is often missing in location data, for example a location may be 'Temuco branch office' or 'Main office 2nd floor', but without reference to what country or city.
 However country or preferable even city locations is needed to manage global risks.

-The --location-prepend France seach each location cell for France (case-insensitive), then prepend the phrase in each cell where it is not found.
+The --location-prepend France search each location cell for France (case-insensitive), then prepend the phrase in each cell where it is not found.

 Excel before:

 ![image of france_without_paris before intersection and location fix](/examples/france_without_paris_location.png)

 ```